ThabaniDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- List all files (including hidden files) in long format in current, parent and /boot directories
 - 12-file_type:
 	- Prints the type of the file named *iamafile* in /tmp/
+- 13-symbolic_link:
+	- Creates a symbolic link, __ls__, to /bin/ls in current working directory